pauytrh2/pauyshot_win/README.md

 Thats it, You are good to go! (to run the app search for "pauyshot" in your app menu (press the windows key to see it))

-[!NOTE]
+> [!WARNING]
+> Critical content demanding immediate user attention due to potential risks.
-Some windows version say its a virus because it dosent have a publisher, IT IS NOT A VIRUS, SCAN IT IF WANT IN ANY MALWARE SCANNER. to bypass this click "Advanced options" or "More" or something like that and an install anyway button should pop up
+> Some windows versions say its a virus because it dosent have a publisher, IT IS NOT A VIRUS, SCAN IT IF WANT IN ANY MALWARE SCANNER. to bypass this click "Advanced options"  > or "More" or something like that and an install anyway button should pop up